How Much Does a Website Cost in 2026? Complete Pricing Guide With Calculator

 - Marketing requirements like persona targeting, company branding, product branding

-- Custom visual design like animations, video, illustrations, or collages
+- Custom visual design, like animations, video, illustrations, or collages

 - Complex user interfaces or page layouts with large amounts of content/data (ex: eCommerce)